Marmalade-NG/marmalade-ng/doc/source/policy-fixed-sale.rst

 When used, there is no time-limit to buy.
 But the seller can withdraw at any time, by signing with its Marmalade account guard
 (can be scoped with ``(FORCE-WITHDRAW sale-id)``).

+Seller and Recipient
+^^^^^^^^^^^^^^^^^^^^
+This policy manages two differents concepts:

+* seller: The account that was previously owning the Token.
+This information comes from the ledger itself.
+* recipient: The account that will receive the payment.
+The information is set-up through the `fixed_quote` structure.

+These two pieces of information may be the same, but it's not mandatory.
+Indeed, theoretically, correlation is not required between fungible accounts and Marmalade's accounts.

 Implemented hooks